yasuflatland-lf/damascus/README.md

 3. If you've already installed damascus, uninstall it first with ```jpm remove damascus```.
 Then install it with ```jpm install ./damascus.jar```.

 ### IDE settings
-Damascus is including lombok library, so you need to configure annotations of lombok to be properly working and complied on IDEs.
+Damascus is including lombok library, so annotation library for lombok needs to be properly installed on IDEs.
 Here are how to apply lombok to Eclipse / IntelliJ
 ##### Eclipse
 1. Download lombok https://projectlombok.org/download
 2. double click ```lombok.jar``` and select the directory where ```eclipse.exe``` exist